BV-BRC/AMRMetadataReview_2021/README.md

 git submodule update
 ```

-After doing this the repo is set up.
+Once this is done, the repo is set up.

 # Requirements